looker-open-source/micro-admin-for-looker/docs/writing-flows.md

 	- `stage` - Set to true to return a representation of the HTTP request instead of making the HTTP call
 	- `fullResponse` - Set to true to return the raw HTTP response

-### API Logging Metadata

-Calls to an API function will log the following metadata for auditability:

-- `r` - An identifier for the current webserver request
-- `f` - The flow ID for the current flow
-- `h` - The host ID or nickname for the target Looker instance/host
-- `u` - The user ID of the invoking user in that Looker instance
-- `a` - Whether the API call was executed via the admin API client rather than the user's own API client
-- `call` - The endpoint (verb + path) called
-- `code` - The HTTP response code
-- `msec` - Elapsed time in milliseconds, including the transparent token refresh call, if any
-- `resId` - If the response was an object with an `id`, the id
-- `resLen` - If the response was an array, its length